Cocoon (film): Plot

-Next door to the house the Antareans are renting is a retirement home.
-Three of its residents, Ben, Arthur, and Joe, often trespass to swim in the pool.
-They absorb some of the life force, making them feel younger and stronger.
-Eventually caught in the act, they are permitted to use the pool by the Antarean leader, Walter, on the condition that they do not touch the cocoons or tell anybody else about it.
-Rejuvenated with youthful energy, the three men let the pool's advantages take hold as they were relieved of their ailments.
+Next door to the house the Antareans are renting is the Sunny Shores Rest Home, three of the residents of which—Ben Luckett, Arthur Selwyn, and Joe Finley—often trespass to swim in the pool.
+Doing so, they absorb some of the life force and begin feeling younger and stronger.
+The Antarean leader, Walter, discovers them and permits them to use the pool on condition that they do not touch the cocoons or tell anybody else who does not already know.
+The three men bring their wives with them to swim, but their friend Bernie Lefkowitz refuses to do so or let his ailing wife Rose go with them.